HamHubb/recipe-tracker/README.md

 # Recipe-Tracking-App

-A frontend CRUD application for creating, editing, displaying, and deleting recipes.
+A frontend CRUD application for creating, editing, displaying, and deleting recipes .

 ## Technology
 Built with React.js, React Hooks, Javascript, HTML, and CSS to create and complete project.